pavan555/Android-Projects/README.md

    > it will challenge you to solve basic math problems in 30secs
 ### 11.Guess the Celebrity
    >it is like a quiz you have to guess the name of celebrity

+### 12.What's The Weather App
+   > It will tell the weather when you enter the location